3DCoded/3MS/docs/guides/materials.md

 ## PLA(+)

 PLA/PLA+/PLA Pro, etc. filaments are very easy to print in multimaterial with the 3MS.
-They also support the experimental [No Tip Shaping](notip.md) feature.
+They also support the [No Tip Shaping](notip.md) feature.

 ## Silk/Matte PLA